Editor's Note: This blog has been updated for accuracy and comprehensiveness on July 2, 2020.

-It is simply amazing to think of the effects coaching has on sales team performance.
-Some may roll their eyes when one uses the term “coaching” rather than “managing” but in all fairness, those are usually the types of archaic “leaders” who don’t believe that sales reps do what they are coached to do and not what they’re trained to do.
+It is simply amazing to think of the effects coaching has on team performance.
+Some may roll their eyes when one uses the term “coaching” rather than “managing” but in all fairness, those are usually the types of archaic “leaders” who don’t believe that their teams do what they are coached to do but what they’re trained to do.

-That is why EcSell chooses to only work with sales executives who know that their management team is the linchpin to their organization’s success.
-One of those forward thinkers agreed to partner with EcSell to implement the ONE-UP Sales Coaching Process back in 2014.
+That is why EcSell chooses to only work with executives who know that their management team is the linchpin to their organization’s success.
+One of those forward thinking leaders agreed to partner with EcSell Institute to implement our methodology back in 2014.

-Not only is the simple volume of the coaching activities important, but that there is meaningful relationships being built and impactful guidance being created through these sales manager and sales rep interactions.
-We took quotations directly offered by sales reps as part of our Through the Eyes of the Rep (TTEOTR) survey asking about their sales manager’s effectiveness.
+Not only is the simple volume of the coaching activities important, but that there is meaningful relationships being built and impactful guidance being created through these sales manager and team member interactions.
+We took quotations directly offered by the team members as part of the Coaching Effect Survey asking about their manager’s effectiveness.
 Here’s what they had to say:

 “[My sales manager] has been there for me in good times and bad.
 We talk often and he cares about more than just the numbers, but our career is the number one priority that leads to other successes.”